pedro-moreira-ibm/bob-workshop/README.md

 # Hands-on Labs

-These hands-on labs are designed to help you apply AI-assisted development techniques across real-world software engineering scenarios. 🚀
+These hands-on labs are designed to help participants learn how to use IBM Bob across real-world software engineering scenarios. 🚀
-You will generate, explain, extend, secure, translate, and modernize code while working through practical exercises.
+Participants will generate, explain, extend, secure, translate, and modernize code while working through practical exercises.

-By the end of these labs, you will have practiced using AI to support different stages of the development lifecycle, from building new applications to improving existing codebases. 💡
+By the end of these labs, participants will have practiced using IBM Bob to support different stages of the development lifecycle, from building new applications to improving existing codebases. 💡

 ---